 Next we turned to math for help.
 There are formulas and algorithms for calculating variance but they wouldn't solve the real problem at hand.
-Our end goal wasn't to measure variance; our goal was to provide the information needed to reduce it.
-Finding that one-in-a-billion instance might be cool if you're studying the fish in Lake Springfield, but if you're looking at your environment configurations your first thought is to fix it before it breaks.
+The goal of the group diff user interface isn't to measure variance; the goal is to provide the information needed to reduce it.
+(The goal of the CSTAR risk score, on the other hand, is to measure variance as a reporting mechanism abstracted from the gritty details of what varies.)
+Focusing on the rarity of a piece of information is cool if you're studying the fish in Lake Springfield, but the interests of a system administrator are more practical: you want to find and resolve problems.
 The output of a group diff shouldn't be a number telling you exactly how deep you're in trouble.
 It should be a map telling you how to get out of it.

 After a week of prototyping we arrived at a solution that made sense.
 We would assemble a superset of all configuration items (CIs) in the group, grade each CI on how many nodes agreed it was the right configuration, and present the findings as a heat map.

 Measuring "how different" an item is across multiples nodes has its own challenges.
 Each configuration item can have multiple attributes which means that a set of several nodes can disagree about a configuration item in several different ways.
 One might lack the CI entirely, while three others have different versions.
 The more attributes, the more permutations of difference per CI.